Vernon Crompton Woodward: Biography

-Born in Victoria, British Columbia, Woodward was unable to join the RCAF as he did not have a degree.
+Woodward was born in Victoria, British Columbia on 22 December 1916.
+The oldest of three children, his father operated a market garden in Vancouver.
+As a child, Woodward was interested in hunting and owned a .30-.30 rifle.
+Woodward was unable to join the RCAF as he did not have a degree.
 He sailed for the UK in 1938 and resided in Gloucestershire farming.
 After attending the Civil Flying School in Perth, Scotland by August 1938 he was accepted on a short service commission in the RAF as an Acting Pilot Officer.
 In September 1938 he attended 6 FTS at Little Rissington.

 Woodward was posted to No. 33 Squadron RAF in Egypt in May 1939.
 He became a Flying Officer in September.
-Following Italy's entry into the war in June 1940, he was to gain early successes over Libya during June–July 1940.
+Following Italy's entry into the war in June 1940, he achieved early successes in Libya during June–July 1940.

 He gained more success during December, by which time the squadron had re-equipped with Hawker Hurricanes.
 Late in February 1941 the squadron moved to Greece.
-On 9 May he was decorated with the Distinguished Flying Cross.
+On 9 May, he was decorated with the Distinguished Flying Cross.

-Late in April Woodward was ordered to Egypt to bring back a reinforcement Hurricane.
+Late in April, Woodward was ordered to Egypt to bring back a reinforcement Hurricane.
 He rejoined the Squadron, now in Crete, in May 1941 as a flight commander.
 The unit personnel retreated on foot across the island after the German invasion, and were evacuated on a Royal Navy destroyer later in the month.

 The squadron reformed in June and was back in action, supporting Operation Battleaxe, with a flight of experienced pilots from 33 Squadron led by Woodward attached to No. 274 Squadron.